 The Minnesota Student Survey (MSS) is a triennial survey of young people regarding a variety of risk and protective factors.
 The survey asks young people questions about their activities, opinions, behaviors and experiences.
-It includes questions on an array of issues, such as substance abuse, school climate, violence and safety concerns, healthy eating, out-of-school activities, connections to school, community and family and many other questions.
+It includes questions on a variety of issues, such as substance abuse, school climate, violence and safety concerns, healthy eating, out-of-school activities, connections to school, community and family and many other questions.
 The survey is administered in schools, alternative learning centers and juvenile correctional facilities.
-The purpose of the survey has been to:
+The purpose of the survey is to:

-The 2013 MSS was administered in the first half of 2013 to public school students in grades 5, 8, 9 and 11, statewide.
+The 2013 MSS was administered statewide in the first half of 2013 to public school students in grades 5, 8, 9 and 11.
 All public school districts in Minnesota were invited to participate.
 Of the 334 public operating districts, 280 agreed to participate (84 percent of public operating school districts).

 Public school student participation was voluntary and surveys were anonymous.
 Across the state, approximately 66 percent of fifth graders, 71 percent of eighth graders, 69 percent of ninth graders and 62 percent of eleventh graders participated in the 2013 MSS.
 Overall participation across the four grades was approximately 67 percent of total enrollment.

 The 2013 MSS results are now available in a web-based interactive report.
 This interactive report allows you to view state, county and district-level data in easy-to-read tables and graphs.
 It also provides the option of viewing data by various demographic groups.

 Access the new interactive 2013 MSS web report.

 View the 2007, 2010 and 2013 data tables.

 The following seven webinars highlight results from the 2013 Minnesota Student Survey: